 If you’re too high strung to just chill for a bit of time during your busy day, the next two tips are for you.

 If you’re going to be taking time out of your work day to procrastinate, why not use it wisely?
 Either use your work break to achieve another goal, or double up your activity to maximize your time.
 Binge-watching Scandal?
-Might as well paint your nails at the same time.
+Might as well paint your nails or ride your exercise bike at the same time.
 Laying down for a nap?
 (Lucky you!)
 Put on some affirmations to lull you to sleep.
-Use your break to start dinner or read to your kids or work out.
-On days when I can’t turn my brain off, I will brainstorm post ideas while I binge-watch something on Netflix or do some type of self-care item like walk or deep condition my hair.
+Use your break to start dinner or read to your kids or play a game with them.
+On days when I can’t turn my brain off, I will brainstorm post ideas while I binge-watch something on Netflix or do some type of self-care item like taking a walk or deep conditioning my hair.

 I used to be a serious meta-worker.
-This is when you do something tangentially related to the work you actually should be doing, and feel busy and “productive” because of it.
-(Planning VS Actually Working) Organizing the spices before you make dinner.
+This is when you do something tangentially related to the work you actually should be doing, and feel busy and “productive” because of it. (example: planning in your pretty scheduler insted of actually working) Organizing the spices before you make dinner.
 Rewriting your to-do list before actually doing something on it.
 Those things are procrastination disguised as work.
 AKA: Metawork.
 I would normally steer clients away from planning vs working.
 Metawork is usually a no no. However…..

 For our planned procrastination purposes, metawork is now OK!
 If during your scheduled procrastination time you choose to fill it with metawork activities, you’re winning!!!
 Reading books or websites on a topic related to your field, brainstorming project ideas, looking through websites for blog post ideas… all OK and productive procrastination.